Oracle Designer: Reasons for moving away from Oracle Designer in the 2000s

 Three trends made the Oracle Developer tools obsolete and Oracle Designer with it.

 The internet

-Oracle Designer/Developer was aimed at development of administrative systems that were mainly used internally by enterprises.
+Oracle Designer/Developer was aimed at development of data entry systems that were mainly used internally by enterprises.
 Many applications appearing in the 2000s required customers to perform some form of self-service data entry.
 The architecture of Oracle Developer was not well suited to the needs and technologies of the internet because it would have required users on the internet to install some kind of application and then directly connect to a database.
 Although later versions of Oracle Developer included an application server, it required a java based plug-in to be installed in the users-browser which placed high demands on end-users browsers.
 This posed a challenge for organisations with a fleet of older computers and was impractical for customer-facing applications.
 Eventually enterprises moved to other development tools which supported HTTP/HTML form based transactions, removing the need for the associated Oracle Designer.